-Sports are a frequent topic, for both the media and the authors.
+Sports are a frequent topic, for both the media, the audience, and the athletes.
+People just love everything about sports, from watching to betting online with the 1xbet promo code.
 Books have been written on various topics regarding sports.
 As a sports fan, there are plenty of books that everyone should read if they truly consider themselves fans of sports.
 There are some books among the sea of pages that stand out, books that every sports fan should read.

 The NFL has a lot of fans, and a lot of great athletes.
 Mark Fainaru-Wada and Steve Fainaru brought us a book which deals with the subjects almost everyone in the NFL scene is terrified of, brain damage.
 Many things are hidden in the world of professional sports, especially the frequency of injuries.
 Athletes have died or suffered serious disabilities and many of that information has been withheld.
 This book can shine some light about the grimness of the NFL.

 This book was written by Reinhold Messner, a retired alpine climber, adventurer, the first person to climb Everest without supplemental oxygen.
 In this book, he tells the stories of his many climbs, the experiences of climbing and descending, how luck and chance often guide you rather than skill.
 But also, he tells of the extraordinary possibilities of human willpower.
 It is a must read for any sports fan, and it doubles as a self-help book.